GiovanniCardamone/PolyFull/README.md

 ## :rocket: Usage

-simply import `polyfull` to have access to supercharged functionality.
+simply import `polyfull` (once in your index.ts/js) to have access to supercharged functionality.

 ```javascript
 import 'polyfull'